Exploring Tokyo's cutting-edge technologies

-So, if you're a tech-savvy student looking to venture abroad, there's no better place to go.
-The Nanostructured Materials: Synthesis, Modeling, and Energy & Biomedical Applications Study Tour is an excellent opportunity for students studying in Tokyo to gain exposure to a place that challenges their perceptions of what is possible and motivates them to think creatively.
+So, if you're a tech-savvy student excited to venture abroad, Tokyo should be high on your list.
+The Nanostructured Materials: Synthesis, Modeling, and Energy & Biomedical Applications Study Tour is an excellent opportunity to gain exposure to a city that challenges your perceptions of what is possible and motivates you to think creatively.

-Here's our list of the most significant Japanese tech destinations and experiences to organize your trip.
+Here's our list of the most significant Japanese tech destinations and experiences to help you organize your trip.

 Pasona 02: Underground Farm

-Urban areas like Tokyo make large-scale farming seem impossible.
-Sure enough, the Pasona 02 Underground Farm aims to accomplish that.
-Subterranean gardens in Tokyo use hydroponics, regulated temperatures, and artificial lighting to grow over a hundred different types of crops.
-A tour of the farm provides an insight into potential solutions to tomorrow's significant global challenges.
+Urban areas and cities like Tokyo make large-scale farming seem impossible.
+But the Pasona 02 Underground Farm aims to blast that misconception out of the water.
+Tokyo's subterranean gardens use hydroponics, regulated temperatures, and artificial lighting to grow over a hundred types of crops.
+A tour of the farm gives you a glimpse of potential solutions to tomorrow's significant global challenges.

 Yodobashi Akiba Electronic Department Store